Emotional Jimmy Kimmel says in late-night return he never intended to make light of Kirk's killing

 “We can do this the easy way or the hard way,” Carr said before ABC announced the suspension.
 “These companies can find ways to change conduct, to take action, frankly, on Kimmel, or there is going to be additional work for the FCC ahead.”

-Those remarks set a backlash in motion, with Republican Sen. Ted Cruz saying that Carr acted like "a mafioso."
+Those remarks were key to the backlash, with Cruz saying that Carr acted like "a mafioso."
 Hundreds of entertainment luminaries, including Tom Hanks, Barbra Streisand and Jennifer Aniston, signed a letter circulated by the American Civil Liberties Union that called ABC's move "a dark moment for freedom of speech in our nation."

 Podcaster Joe Rogan weighed in Tuesday on Kimmel's side.
 “I definitely don't think that the government should be involved — ever — in dictating what a comedian can or can't say in a monologue,” Rogan said.
 “You are crazy for supporting this because this will be used on you.”